wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

 ---

 {% include important.html content="This document is work in progress!"%}
-The Wavefront for Spring Boot allows you to quickly configure your environment, so Spring Boot components send metrics, histograms, and traces/spans to the Wavefront service.
+Wavefront for Spring Boot allows you to quickly configure your environment, so Spring Boot components send metrics, histograms, and traces/spans to the Wavefront service.
 After you've completed setup, you can examine the data in a preconfigured dashboard.

 ## Getting Data into Wavefront from Spring Boot Applications